learning-zone/python-basics/README.md

         return arg*2 + self.attribute
 ```

-#### How can I find the methods or attributes of an object?
+#### Q. How can I find the methods or attributes of an object?

 For an instance x of a user-defined class, dir(x) returns an alphabetized list of the names containing the instance attributes and methods and attributes defined by its class.

-#### How do I call a method defined in a base class from a derived class that overrides it?
+#### Q. How do I call a method defined in a base class from a derived class that overrides it?

 If you're using new-style classes, use the built-in `super()` function: